Pink: Live in Europe

 Pink: Live in Europe (subtitled From the 2004 Try This Tour) is the first live music DVD from Pink, released in 2006.
-It was shot in Manchester, England during the European leg of the 2004 Try This Tour.
-The setlist more or less was in chronological order (with a few obvious exceptions including "Get the Party Started").
-Most of the singles were represented, and several album-only cuts were prominently featured.
-It was released with the warning label, MA: Strong Sexual References.
+It was shot in Manchester, England at Manchester Arena on March 26th of 2004 during the European leg of the 2004 Try This Tour.
+The setlist more or less was in chronological order (with a few obvious exceptions, including "Get the Party Started").
+Most of the singles at the time were represented, and several album-only cuts were prominently featured.

 Overview

 During the performance of "Lady Marmalade", Pink imitated Christina Aguilera and sang lines from Aguilera's song "Beautiful".
 For the DVD release, this segment was branded with a "CENSORED" mark and the audio was modulated so the viewer could not decipher the lyrics.

-The song also has many sexual references and gave the DVD a 15 Age Rating in Ireland.
+The song also has many sexual references and gave the DVD a 15 age rating in Ireland, as well as MA15+ in Australia for "strong sexual references".

 A number of covers are featured on DVD including an entire segment dedicated to Janis Joplin, wherein Pink sang select pieces of three songs.

 The concert became the sixth highest-selling DVD for 2007 in Australia.